 2. Can visitors easily find what they are looking for when they visit your site?

 When visitors land on your medical practice website, they’re typically looking for something specific.
+Users should be able to use your website intuitively.
 Put yourself in the shoes of your visitors and ask yourself how easy it is to find key information on your site.
 How many clicks does a visitor have to make to get to the information they are looking for?
 Think about the information someone is searching for when they visit your site—and make it easy for them to find it.

 Here are some details your patients are likely looking for on your website.

 - The insurance plans you accept

 - A location map

 - Emergency/after hours contact details

 Don’t forget the basics!
 Is your phone number, email address and physical location easy to find.

 Is your website nothing more than a glorified brochure?
 To attract patients to your website, you should be prepared to add more value in the form of information.
 Identify the most frequently asked questions in your practice and create blogs, videos, and FAQs for your website to answer those questions.